 800 years after the Magna Carta, do we have a Free Press?

-The five-star Grange Hotel St Paul’s hotel will host the event which will begin at 6.45pm with drinks and networking to follow.
-The results of a special YouGov poll will be revealed on the night at the debate.
+The five-star Grange Hotel St Paul’s hotel hosted the event with drinks and networking following the lively discussion.

 Do you know anyone who needs nursing home care?